rwieruch/blog_robinwieruch_content/blog/mac-setup-web-development/index.md

 <Divider />

 I hope my setup helps other developers to get their Mac up and running.
 If you have any additional ideas or want to share your setup, let me know!
+If you want to know more about my setup, check out my [about page](/about/).